Understanding Emotional Memory

 • Many mental illnesses can impact how you experience emotions, so this list could expand exponentially.
 If you are concerned about your mental health, please speak to a therapist to learn about your options.

-How therapy can help you organize and process emotional memories
+How therapy can help you process emotional memories

 Working with a licensed therapist online through a virtual therapy platform such as BetterHelp offers a healthy, effective way to explore, process, and organize your emotional memories.
 Various therapies are used to improve your understanding of memory and help you improve your cognitive strength.
 Online treatment is typically less expensive, more available, and offers convenient, flexible appointment formats.